dynamsoft-docs/document-normalizer-docs-mobile/programming/ios/user-guide.md

 >Note:
 >
 >- Network connection is required for the license to work.
 >- To request your own trial license, you can go to the <a href="https://www.dynamsoft.com/customer/license/trialLicense?utm_source=docs" target="_blank">customer portal</a>.
-You are allowed two 15-day extensions of the trial after the 30-day trial expires.
+You are allowed two 15-day extensions of the trial once the 30-day trial expires.

 #### Configure the Camera Module

-Create the instances of `CameraEnhancer` and `CameraView`.
+Now back to the `ViewController`, it's time to create the instances of `CameraEnhancer` and `CameraView`.

 <div class="sample-code-prefix"></div>
 >- Objective-C